 Ashley is Human Resources Manager, and her role principally involves recruiting caregivers to the Senior Helpers team and ensuring they all meet all of the Senior Helpers standards as well as remain current on all their certifications and training requirements.
 She has a bachelor's degree in education from the University of South Florida.
 She is a native Floridian.
 Ashley enjoys spending time with her family and being connected with her church home in Seminole County.
 She has a passion for working with others and an amazing attention to detail.

 Care Team Support Specialist

-Sharyn joined the Senior Helpers team in the summer of 2015 as a Care Team Support Specialist.
-Senior Helpers took care of Sharyn’s mother.
+Sharyn joined the Senior Helpers after the company began providing care for Sharyn’s mother.
 She was so impressed with the compassion and support she received, that she eventually joined our team!
-Sharyn currently works close with Human Resources and Nursing staff to ensure our caregivers are quality employees.
-Sharyn helps ensure caregiver orientation runs smoothly, our caregivers are interviewed properly, and all of our orientation nursing packets are ready to be distributed.
-Sharyn is originally from New York City, and graces this office with her fabulous accent!
+Sharyn currently works closely with human resources and nursing staff to hire and oversee caregivers.
+Sharyn interviews job applicants and helps ensure our new employee orientations run smoothly.
+Sharyn is originally from New York City and graces this office with her fabulous accent!

 Social Media Director

 Ana joined Senior Helpers in 2010 and has worked in many roles, from caregiver to scheduler to regulatory compliance.
 In the summer of 2013, she found her calling as our media director, writing and editing our newsletter, as well as for our Web site and for our Orlando Sentinel blog, while posting interesting content on our FaceBook page.
 Ana is a retired teacher.